 One-time, end-of-year contribution: The easiest and most common way to do a profit share is as a one-time end-of-year contribution from your draws.
 After the year ends and you figure out your company’s earnings, you’d decide how much you want the company to contribute to each of your employees’ retirement savings.
 You’ll have until the corporate tax filing deadline (March 15) to make these contributions for the previous year.

-Will a profit-sharing plan reduce my tax basis?
+Will profit-sharing reduce my company’s or my employees’ tax bills?

+The short answers are: yes and yes.
 Contributions and earnings generally aren’t taxed by the Federal Government or by most state governments until they are distributed.
-Using a profit-sharing plan to defer some of this income can save significant tax dollars for small business owners, and help them reach the annual tax deferral limit of $53,000.
+Using a profot-sharing to defer some of this income can save significant tax dollars for small business owners, and help them reach the annual tax deferral limit of $53,000.

 This makes it so that the tax considerations of a profit-sharing plan are very similar to the tax advantages of a 401(k), but with slightly more control over allocation of funds (and therefore tax savings) given to the employer, as opposed to the individual employee in a typical 401(k) plan, where they can contribute as much or as little as they want (within federal limits).

 Like with a 401(k) plan, many employers use a profit-sharing plan to recruit and retain employees, in addition to the great tax benefits for both the employer and employees.
 It’s a plan that serves to reward all employees as well as owners and managers, which is a great motivator and concrete way to thank everyone for contributing to the business’s overall success.

 This type of plan also offers great flexibility for employers because the amount—and act of contributing— is at the employer’s discretion and can be adjusted based on cash flow.
 Research indicates that profit-sharing plans are increasing in popularity; 21% of the organizations in a survey conducted by WorldatWork said they used profit-sharing plans.